Get insider access

 • Limited Mini LED options.

-While other brands like Samsung and Acer are releasing more monitors with Mini LED backlighting, ASUS has few options with Mini LED backlighting, like the ROG Swift PG32UQX and the PG32UQXE.
+While other brands like Samsung and Acer are releasing more monitors with Mini LED backlighting, ASUS has only a few options with Mini LED backlighting, like the ROG Swift PG32UQX and the PG32UQXE.

 • Tend to be costly.

-Monitors from ASUS, particularly high-end models, tend to be more costly than the competition, which is disappointing.
+Their high-end options, like those from the ROG Swift lineup, tend to be more costly than the competition, which is disappointing.

 ASUS vs Dell

 Dell and ASUS make a wide range of monitors, including high-end gaming monitors.
-Both companies have a range of gaming, office, and editing monitors, and you can find a monitor that fits most needs with either company.
-That said, Dell tends to offer more office-oriented displays, especially at a lower cost.
+Both companies have a range of gaming, work, and content creation monitors, so you can find a monitor that fits most needs with either company.
+That said, Dell tends to offer more work-oriented displays, especially at a lower cost.
 On the other hand, ASUS has more options with high refresh rates for competitive gamers.

 ASUS vs Samsung

 Samsung and ASUS are competing brands that both offer a range of gaming and productivity monitors.
-More of ASUS' high-end gaming monitors have added productivity features like a KVM switch and up to 90W of power delivery.
-Some Samsung models offer other types of extra features, like a remote control and integrated smart TV apps, so you can use your monitor like a TV.
+ASUS has more OLEDs and their high-end gaming monitors have added productivity features, like KVM switches.
+Some Samsung models offer other types of extra features, like integrated smart TV apps.
 Samsung also has more Mini LED gaming monitors, which are great options if you want enhanced HDR performance but don't want an OLED.

 ASUS is one of the most well-known monitor manufacturers, offering a wide range of options, from budget models to feature-rich gaming options.
 They offer a good selection for competitive gamers with high refresh rates, and some even have native G-SYNC support.
-They also have work-focused monitors, and some of their high-end options have productivity features like KVM switches and high power delivery over USB-C. That said, some of their monitors cost more than the competition.
+They also have work-focused monitors, and some of their high-end options have productivity features like KVM switches and high power delivery over USB-C. While they make some fantastic gaming displays, some of their monitors cost more than the competition.

 Lineup